florianRiout/PracticalGaming/README.md

 - List of Objects (Inventories and lists of enemies etc in the GameManager)
 - GameManager
 - MultiScenes
-- Abstract classes
+- Abstract classes (no abstract methods)
-- Interfaces and polymorphism
+- Interfaces
 - Animated Cabin (door opening and closing)
 - Minimap
 - Health system (auto-regenerating and potions)